microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 4. Expand the Advanced options
 5. Select **Git** and **Basic** for version control and work item process, respectively.
 6. Click on **+ Create project**
+7. Project name: **SuperchargeSQLDeployments**
+8. Description: **Supercharge SQL Deployments**

+:exclamation: To prevent any confusion later on in the lab it is strongly recommend to name your DevOps project **SuperchargeSQLDeployments**.
+If you name your project something else make note that some of the lab instructions may not match your path(S)

 ![](./imgs/newproject.jpg)